scrabill/how-many-days-until-halloween/README.md

 ## To contribute to this project

 1. Fork this repo.
-Please be sure to use the current _master_ branch as your starting point
+Please be sure to use the current _master_ branch as your starting point.
 1. Clone to your computer
 1. Open in the text editor of your choice
 1. Make your edits